巧虎 (Qiaohu / Ciaohu) Review of Chinese Show and Workbooks for Kids

 Ciaohu subscription forms

-While they offer referral gifts, we do not accept them because we:
+While they offer referral gifts, we do not accept them because we want to remain unbiased in our recommendation and we do not need anymore toys.

 Summary

-巧虎 (Qiaohu, Ciaohu)’s Chinese shows and workbooks are popular among many families.
+巧虎 (Qiaohu / Ciaohu) Chinese shows and workbooks are popular among many families.
 If your family wants to include screen-time into your daily routine, the monthly subscription can help with providing exposure to native Mandarin speakers and Asian culture.

-On the other hand, if your family has adequate exposure to Mandarin and you’re concerned about screen-time and clutter, then you can likely skip 巧虎.
+On the other hand, if your family has adequate exposure to Mandarin and you’re concerned about screen-time and clutter, don’t worry about skipping this Chinese program.

-What does your family think of 巧虎 (Qiaohu, Ciaohu) ?
+What does your family think of the 巧虎 Qiaohu / Ciaohu Chinese show?

 More Chinese learning resources for kids